Naterus/larabank/README.md

         }
 ```

 The most important part of the code above is the `$check_balance` line where you chain the query with lockForUpdate().
 This is where the pessimistic lock is applied on the database.
-Any other user trying to update that row would be blocked until the transaction commits successfully  or fails and rollback.
+Any other user trying to update that row would have to wait until the transaction commits successfully  or fails and rollback.

+Mysql uses InnoDB storage engine to implement row level locks  with the `SELECT ...
+FOR UPDATE` statement.

+It's important to note that row level lock does not lock the whole table but only locks a particular row until transaction is completed.
 ## Screen

 `Dashboard`